fishbrain/administrate-field-belongs_to_search/README.md

 Then, implement your feature/fix, [write a good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and submit a pull request to this repository.
 If you only have some feedback or are unsure about how to do something, you're welcome to submit an [issue](https://github.com/fishbrain/administrate-field-belongs_to_search/issues/new).

+This is meant to be an welcoming and friendly place for collaboration.
+Therefore, all contributors are expected to adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

 ## License